LukasNiessen/ArchUnitTS/README.md

 	const countMetrics = metrics().count();
 	const lcomMetrics = metrics().lcom();

-	// saves HTML report files to /reports.
-You can specify the destination and
+	// saves HTML report files to /reports
-	// even provide custom CSS.
+	// You can specify the destination and even provide custom CSS await lcomMetrics.exportAsHTML();
-	await lcomMetrics.exportAsHTML();
 	await countMetrics.exportAsHTML();

-	// added assertion so we get no warnings about an empty test expect(0).toBe(0);
+	// empty assertion so we dont get warnings about an empty test expect(0).toBe(0);
 });
 ```